Looking for simple ideas for wrapping a porch post? Here’s how we covered our wrought iron porch columns with plywood.

 They needed a little updating.

-Here’s an easy and economical way to update your metal columns with tons of money left over for summer vacation.
+Here’s an easy and economical way to update those metal columns by wrapping a porch post with plywood.

 Here’s a before picture taken of that exact same column before we started.